FBalzerMPE/imprs_sports_week/data/sport_descriptions/spikeball/specifications.md

 ### General

-- Matches will be played on one of the three nets we provide for the IPP field.
+- Matches will be played on one of the four nets we provide at LOCATION.
+If you own a net yourself, feel free to bring it in order to pass the spare time :)
-- Each main team will send out a few subteams, with NUM_PLAYERS_SUBTEAM players on each subteam.
+- Each main team will send out a NUM_SUBTEAMS, with NUM_PLAYERS_SUBTEAM players on each subteam.
 The reserve players might be called in if a player becomes unavailable.
 - Each subteam will play two matches, one against a different main team's subteam.

 ### Point scheme